Everest Base Camp Trek 14 Days

 Essential Information

-Altitude sickness, also known as acute mountain sickness (AMS), is a condition that occurs when human body is unable to adapt quickly enough to the lower oxygen levels at high altitudes.
+Altitude sickness on Everest base camp trekking, also known as acute mountain sickness (AMS), is a condition that occurs when human body is unable to adapt quickly enough to the lower oxygen levels at high altitudes.
 The symptoms of AMS is commonly encountered by trekkers ascending to elevations above 3000 meters.

 Symptoms of Altitude Sickness